Overview ⏱ Wayback Asset Profile Playbook

 • Check for active signals — a badge changes the priority of the read.

-• Run the AI analysis if the setup is ambiguous — one click in the detail view.
+• Run COTflow Insight if the setup is ambiguous — one click in the detail view.

 • Glance at the net position chart — is this week consistent with the trend?